 The Organization Project Grant (OPG) program supports small and mid-sized arts organizations in the production and presentation of artistic works, in all disciplines, accessible to the general public in San Francisco.
 OPG supports-in whole or in part-specific arts projects that have been determined to be of sufficient quality and benefit or interest to the community at large or to specific segments of the community.

-OPG grants may be used to fund art exhibitions and installations, film and video screenings, music and dance concerts, theater performances, on-line arts projects, literary readings and publications, workshops in various art forms, local arts festivals, and other activities in a similar vein.
-Applications will be reviewed in visual art, literary art, media art, music, dance, and theater.
-This grant does not fund arts education classes.
+Organization Project Grants support art exhibitions and installations, film and video screenings, music and dance concerts, theater performances, on-line arts projects, literary readings and publications, local arts festivals, and other activities in a similar vein.
+Applications will be reviewed by discipline: visual art, literary art, media art, music, dance, and theater.

-Alignment with SFAC goals
+Alignment with SFAC's Cultural Equity Goals